|

 Safe Evacuation

-(* yet to be approved by the rescue agencies)
+(* Not aunthenticated by rescue agencies)

 Also, as a precautionary measure, the following preventive method is available before an event of earthquake strikes;